Kamisenin/Inception/USER_DOC.md

 | **Glance** | `glance` | Self-hosted dashboard that displays the real-time state of every container in the stack.
 Protected by password. |
 | **Static Page** | `static_page` | A simple static welcome page served independently from WordPress. |

-All services restart automatically on failure (`restart: on-failure`).
+All services restart automatically on failure (`restart: unless-stopped`).

 ---